This section explains how to install, license and remove the Easysoft ODBC-ODBC Bridge (OOB) on supported Windows, Mac OS X and Unix platforms.

 If you have obtained an authorization code for a purchased license, select Non-expiring License and then click Next.

-The License Manager requests your authorization code.
+The License Manager requests your authorization code:

 Enter the authorization code and then click Next.

 The License Manager then sends a request to the Easysoft license server to activate your license key automatically.
 This is the quickest method and results in your details being entered immediately into our support database.
+You can now go to step 22.

-| Only your license request identifier and contact details as they are displayed in the main License Manager screen are sent to Easysoft. |
+Only your license request identifier and contact details as they are displayed in the main License Manager screen are sent to Easysoft. |

 The remaining three options (Email Request, Print Request and View Request) are all ways to obtain a license if your machine is offline (i.e. does not have a connection to the internet).